olcf/olcf-user-docs/data/index.rst

 Backups
 -------

 Member Work, Project Work, and World Work directories **are not backed up**.
-Project members are responsible for backing up these files, either to Project Archive areas (HPSS) or to an off-site location.
+Project members are responsible for backing up these files, either to Project Archive areas (:ref:`kronos`) or to an off-site location.

 Project Archive Directories
 ===========================

-Moderate projects without export control restrictions are also allocated project-specific archival space on the High Performance Storage System (HPSS).
-The default quota is shown on the table at the top of this page.
+Moderate projects without export control restrictions are also allocated project-specific archival space on :ref:`kronos`.
+The default quota is shown on the table at the top of this page (200TB).
 If a higher quota is needed, contact the User Assistance Center.

 .. note::
-    There is no HPSS storage for Moderate Enhanced Projects, Moderate Projects subject to export control, or Open projects.
+    There is no archival storage for Moderate Enhanced Projects, Moderate Projects subject to export control, or Open projects.

 Three Project Archive Areas Facilitae Collaboration on Archival Data
 --------------------------------------------------------------------

 To facilitate collaboration among researchers, the OLCF provides (3) distinct types of project-centric archival storage areas: *Member Archive* directories, *Project Archive* directories, and *World Archive* directories.
-These directories should be used for storage of data not immediately needed in either the Project Home (NFS) areas or Project Work (Alpine2) areas and to serve as a location to store backup copies of project-related files.
+These directories should be used for storage of data not immediately needed in either the Project Home (NFS) areas or Project Work (Orion/Alpine2) areas and to serve as a location to store backup copies of project-related files.

 As with the three project work areas, the difference between these three areas lies in the accessibility of data to project members and to researchers outside of the project.
 Member Archive directories are accessible only by an individual project member by default, Project Archive directories are accessible by all project members, and World Archive directories are readable by any user on the system.

+All three  archival storage areas above share a single 200TB project-centric quota on Kronos.

 Permissions
 -----------